The photo of Elon Musk symbol of failure (and redemption) - Breaking Latest News

 But then Musk finds an angel investor willing to bet more money.
 SpaceX plays the last card.
 And at the fourth launch, in September 2008, the Falcon 9 flies unscathed “among the stars”the first private spacecraft in history to reach orbit around the Earth.

-Musk and the Internet from Space: The Next Monopoly We Should Be Worried About? by Emanuele Capone July 31, 2023
+The Musk case and the Internet from Space: the next monopoly we should worry about? by Emanuele Capone July 31, 2023

 If there’s one thing Musk can teach young entrepreneurs – net of his mood swings, his misogyny, his irreverent jokes and his (many) lies about products and technologies that never arrived – it’s that you must never give up.